 We crossed the border from Peru in the south and went straight to Quito.
-We immediately found Ecuador to be an exciting country and with a lovely capital.
+These are our first impressions of Quito: We immediately found Ecuador to be an exciting country and with a lovely capital.

 (Here is an introduction to our visit to Ecuador at the time of publishing: We entered Ecuador from Peru in the south, and left the same way.
 When we arrived we went straight to Quito and the surroundings of the capital.
 We decided to attend a language school there for a couple of weeks before going southwards along a string of towns in the Ecuadorian Andes.
 Our stay would last for about a month.)

 This morning we first took a collectivo (car, 25 intis, half a doller US) to Zarumilla where Peruvian authorities have their border control.
 It was a swift control.
 Then we stepped inside another collectivo to Aguas Verdes, the actual border town (5-10 intis), and walked along the main road to a bridge across a river marking the border.

 There was a control post on the Peruvian side, then we continued up the main street of the Ecuadorian town of Huaquillas to the immigration authorities.
 After a long wait we were provided with some cards to fill out, and then had to join yet a queue.
 (Why don’t they just leave the cards to be picked up?)
 We were given a 90 days permit like we asked for.

 There are a number of money exchangers on the bridge to Peru.
 They are sitting on foldable chairs with calculators in their hand and a black briefcase on their lap.
 According to our South American Handbook they are utterly dishonest.
 As we had no other choice – there are no banks before Machalafurther north – we bargained a rate of 280 sucres to a dollar.
 This is apparently a standard rate according to a British girl who spoke perfect RP (Received Pronunciation).